DETAILED ACTION

 Fukumori teaches a method for manufacturing rice (abstract) comprising cooking the rice under pressurized (superheated) steam at a temperature between 115-150oC (paragraph 56).

-It would have been obvious to one of ordinary skill in the art at the time of the invention to use superheated steam at the claimed temperature range since the prior art recognizes steam temperature values overlapping and near the claimed range for cooking rice while simultaneously adding water, and therefore to combine prior art elements according to known methods to yield predictable results, since there is no evidence of unexpected results associated with the claimed feature, and since the claimed values would have been used during the course of routine experimentation and optimization procedures due to factors such as type of rice in the composition, desired texture/mouthfeel, desired amount of water absorbed by the rice, desired degree of gelatinization (i.e., partial or full), and cooking time.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to use superheated steam at the claimed temperature range since the prior art recognizes steam temperature values overlapping and near the claimed range for cooking rice while simultaneously adding water, and therefore to combine prior art elements according to known methods to yield predictable results, since there is no evidence of unexpected results associated with the claimed feature, and since the claimed values would have been used during the course of routine experimentation and optimization procedures due to factors such as type of rice in the composition, desired texture/mouthfeel, desired amount of water absorbed by the rice, desired degree of gelatinization (i.e., partial or full), and cooking time.

 Choppin does not teach a water adding ratio of cooked grains obtained after the step of cooking using the superheated steam is 45-90%.